alvin-2003/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
+# AIM:
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.2.

-APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA
+# APPARATUS REQUIRED: Vivad0 2023.2

+# PROCEDURE:
-PROCEDURE: STEP:1 Start the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the Xilinx navigator, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.
 STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.
 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.
 STEP:7 Select the Implementation in the Sources Window and select the required file in the Processes Window.
 STEP:8 Select Check Syntax from the Synthesize XST Process.
 Double Click in the Floorplan Area/IO/Logic-Post Synthesis process in the User Constraints process group.
 UCF(User constraint File) is obtained.
 STEP:9 In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:12 Load the Bit file into the SPARTAN 6 FPGA STEP:11 On the board, by giving required input, the LEDs starts to glow light, indicating the output.
+STEP:11 Load the Bit file into the SPARTAN 6 FPGA STEP:11 On the board, by giving required input, the LEDs starts to glow light, indicating the output.

-Logic Diagram :
+# Logic Diagram :

-Logic Gates:
+# Logic Gates:
 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/ee17970c-3ac9-4603-881b-88e2825f41a4)

-Half Adder:
+# Half Adder:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/0e1ecb96-0c25-4556-832b-aeeedfdfe7b9)

-Full adder:
+# Full adder:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/9bb3964c-438f-469d-a3de-c1cca6f323fb)

-Half Subtractor:
+ #Half Subtractor:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/731470b7-eb4e-49f8-8bb7-2994052a7184)

-Full Subtractor:
+# Full Subtractor:

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/d66f874b-c1f2-44b3-a035-7149b56430c1)

-8 Bit Ripple Carry Adder
+# 8 Bit Ripple Carry Adder

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/7385a408-40a5-4203-8050-b72818622d79)

-VERILOG CODE:
+# VERILOG CODE:

-1.
-FULL ADDER CODE:
+# FULL ADDER CODE:
 ```
 module fulladder(sum,cout, a,b,c);
 input a,b,c;